spinecone/build-a-bot-workshop/set_up_scheduling.md

 python3 bot.py
 ```
 *
-On the bash console, run
+On the bash console, make sure you're in the hello-world-bot directory and run
 ```sh
 chmod +x send_tweet.sh
 ```